 City to Consider Environmentally Acceptable Food Packaging Ordinance

-In order to further reduce waste, the Davis City Council will be considering an ordinance to ban polystyrene foam (a.k.a.
+In order to reduce litter, wildlife and landfill impacts, the Davis City Council will be considering an ordinance to ban polystyrene foam (a.k.a.
 “Styrofoam”) from being used for serving food and beverages in Davis.
 The ordinance will require all items for serving food or beverages to either be reusable, recyclable or compostable.
-This item is tentatively scheduled to be reviewed at their regular meeting on April 18, 2017, but due to a full agenda, has been moved to the April 25 meeting.
+This item was originally scheduled to be reviewed at the regular Council meeting on April 18, 2017, but due to a full agenda, has been moved to the April 25 meeting.

 Polystyrene foam food and beverage packaging is not recyclable.
 Under the current city recycling program, all other single-use food packaging items are accepted as either recyclable or compostable.